 1. Liquidity Provision

-Liquidity providers deposit assets (e.g., ETH, stablecoins) into the Swiv Vault.
+Liquidity providers deposit assets (e.g., ETH, stablecoins) into the Swiv Vault.- This pooled liquidity acts as the counterparty to trader positions.

 - The vault pays out trader profits and earns trader losses plus protocol fees.